lmtoy/lmtoy_2023-S1-UM-16/README.md

 4 fields that need to be combined/mosaiced.
 3 were observed, the NE field is missing.

+More fields were observed in 2024-S1-MX-2 , and they should be combined here

 See also 2024-S1-MX-2 for a followup, where also G358.7+3.7+179 was observed.

 1. example manual running